DiamondLightSource/pythonSoftIOC/docs/reference/api.rst

             the context manager added to autosave tracking.
 The options for ``autosave`` are identical to the ones described in the builder keyword argument :ref:`autosave`.
 If a PV already has :ref:`autosave` set, the two lists of fields get combined into a single set.
+If the PV's :ref:`autosave` keyword is set explicitly to ``False``, the fields specified in the context manager's argument are not tracked.